What Is Resource Management

 1) Leveling

 Leveling Resource Management involves utilizing the resources that aren’t used effectively.
 These resources are then leveraged efficiently through various means.
-This is true when you have fewer resources than required and strict tasks deadlines.
+This is true when you have fewer resources than required and strict task deadlines.

 2) Forecasting